Select BITR Apparel On Sale. Shop Now

 Alright, that last one doesn’t really matter in the larger context, but we’re all thinking it, amiright?
 Who needs three words in the name of a company?
 It’s not like Believe in the Run has four or anything…

 But while this brand is new to me, it’s not new to Believe in the Run.
-Reviewers Austin and Alex introduced us to the Mount to Coast S1 back in August, and today, we’re talking about the Mount to Coast P1.
+Robbe introduced us to the brand back in February with the Mount to Coast R1, reviewers Austin and Alex checked out the Mount to Coast S1 back in August, and today, we’re talking about the Mount to Coast P1.
 Before we go any further, let’s address the elephant in the room: the nomenclature.
-To clear things up, the S1 is the daily trainer, the P1 is another road daily trainer with more stability, and the final model, the R1, is for racing.
+To clear things up, the S1 is the daily trainer, the P1 is another road daily trainer with more stability, and the final model, the R1, is for racing (but it also kind of works well as a do-it-all shoe).

 Straight out of the box, nothing really stood out to me.
 The P1 reminded me a lot of the Brooks Ghost/Glycerin on the outside, which isn’t always the most exciting company to keep.
 But this shoe is much, much more on the inside, so let’s get to it.